Vauxhall Grandland X SUV - MPG, running costs & CO2

 Blending strong practicality with decent economy, the Vauxhall Grandland X should be cheap to run

 With only three engines and two plug-in hybrid versions to choose from, it’s fairly easy to get a handle on the Vauxhall Grandland X’s economy credentials.

 Vauxhall Grandland X MPG & CO2

-All Grandland Xs cost £150 a year in road tax (£140 for the Hybrid4) but for models that cost above £40,000 (including options and before discounts) you’ll be required to pay an extra £325 a year for the first five times you renew the tax.
+All regular petrol and diesel versions of the Grandland X cost the standard rate of VED (road tax), with the hybrid models liable for the discounted rate.
+For models that cost above £40,000 (including options and before discounts) you’ll be required to pay the additional surcharge for the first five times you renew the tax.

 Unlike many models, the entry-level trim is the most expensive to insure, sitting in group 15 if you choose the petrol and 18 with a diesel engine.
 Business Edition Nav lowers insurance groups thanks to its added autonomous emergency braking, dropping the petrol to group 14 - although the 2.0-litre diesel is in group 22 and the hybrid versions are in groups 27-30.
 These are slightly lower ratings than the Nissan Qashqai, which sits in group 17 with an entry-level petrol engine.

 Vauxhall’s three-year/60,000-mile warranty is standard for the industry – nothing more, nothing less.
 This matches the Qashqai and Skoda Karoq, but the Hyundai Tucson gets a five-year/unlimited-mileage warranty, while the Kia Sportage comes with a seven-year/100,000-mile warranty as standard.

 Better news here: Vauxhall’s service plans are reasonably priced and will make budgeting for maintenance easy.
 Costing around £20 per month, Vauxhall Care looks after the first three services, three years of roadside assistance and the cost of the first MOT.